AnushkaG2509/soma-lab/projects/index.md

 {% include section.html %}

-## Developing next-generation single-cell and spatial multi-omics technologie
+## Next-generation single-cell and spatial multi-omics

 Single-cell omics encompasses a rapidly evolving suite of technologies that enable comprehensive characterization of molecular and morphological features defining individual cells at high throughput.
 Spatially resolved omic techniques extend this capability by retaining the native tissue architecture, while multi-omic approaches integrate measurement of several features within the same cells.
 Collectively, these developments have reshaped how we investigate biological complexity across development, physiology, and disease.